LarsBehrenberg/IA-prototype/content/posts/jean-baptiste-camille-corot-biography.md

       That is not to say, however, that Corot was not sensitive to public taste throughout his career.
 In the early 19th century, landscapes featuring figures were preferred, particularly with characters from myth, legend or the Bible.
 Hence, Corot endeavoured to please his audience with paintings such as [‘Hagar in the Wilderness’](https://www.wikiart.org/en/camille-corot/hagar-in-the-wilderness) from 1835 and [‘Homer and the Shepherds’](https://www.wikiart.org/en/camille-corot/homer-and-the-shepherds-in-a-landscape-1845) from 1845.
     sideGalleryImages:
-      - /assets/camille-corot-homer-and-the-shepherds-in-a-landscape-1845.jpg
+      - imageUrl: /assets/camille-corot-homer-and-the-shepherds-in-a-landscape-1845.jpg
-      - /assets/camille-corot-a-woman-reading.jpg
+      - imageUrl: /assets/camille-corot-a-woman-reading.jpg
-      - /assets/camille-corot-hagar-in-the-wilderness.jpg
+      - imageUrl: /assets/camille-corot-hagar-in-the-wilderness.jpg
   - textTitle: Corot’s landscape paintings
     text: >-
       ### Where Corot truly excelled was in his depiction of landscapes.